kiril-keranov/java-buildpack/README.md

 The buildpack supports extension through the use of Git repository forking.
 The easiest way to accomplish this is to use [GitHub's forking functionality][] to create a copy of this repository.
 Make the required extension changes in the copy of the repository.
 Then specify the URL of the new repository when pushing Cloud Foundry applications.
 If the modifications are generally applicable to the Cloud Foundry community, please submit a [pull request][] with the changes.
 More information on extending the buildpack is available [here](docs/extending.md).

+## Ruby vs Go Migration Status

+This Go-based buildpack is a migration from the original Ruby-based Cloud Foundry Java Buildpack.
+For comprehensive information about the migration status, component parity, and architectural differences:

+* **[Ruby vs Go Buildpack Comparison](comparison.md)** - Comprehensive comparison of components, features, and production readiness assessment (85.7% component parity, production-ready for 95%+ of Java applications)
+* **[Dependency Installation Comparison](ruby_vs_go_buildpack_comparison.md)** - Technical deep-dive into how dependency extraction differs between Ruby and Go implementations

+**Quick Status Summary** (as of December 4, 2025):
+- ✅ All 8 container types implemented (100%)
+- ✅ All 7 JRE providers implemented (100%)
+- ✅ 33 of 40 frameworks implemented (82.5%)
+- ✅ All integration tests passing
+- ⚠️ 7 missing frameworks are niche/deprecated (affecting <5% of applications)

+For historical analysis documents from development sessions, see [`docs/archive/`](docs/archive/).

 ## Additional Documentation
 * [Design](docs/design.md)
 * [Security](docs/security.md)